 In his home studio in Bristol, Con deliberately avoids a perfectly curated workspace, instead opting for something a little messier—a reflection of his creative process.
 "I like a bit of chaos; it balances out the discipline of design and has started to influence my illustration work.
 I love to bring that sense of looseness into my animations."

-This approach led Con to his now-iconic style that sets him apart in an increasingly digital world.
-His work often uses minimal lines, muted colours, and a sense of rhythm that feels organic and unforced.
-It's this authenticity that has resonated with others, allowing him to carve out his niche in the animation and illustration space.
+This approach led Con to his now-iconic style, which sets him apart.
+His work uses minimal lines, muted colours, and a sense of rhythm that feels organic and unforced.
+This authenticity has resonated with many others, allowing him to carve out his niche in the animation and illustration space.

 A turning point in his career came in 2023 when he embarked on a personal project for the Bristol Jazz Festival.
 Con designed a series of posters that quickly caught fire on social media, particularly on Instagram and TikTok.
 His follower count exploded, and commissions followed shortly after.
 "It was the first time I took complete control of a project—something I really cared about.
 To see it take off like that was incredible," he shares.